Health care compromise circulates as Congress prepares to return

 It allows states to apply for a waiver from providing essential health benefits in their insurance plans, which are services the federal government mandated that insurers must cover like maternity care, hospitalization and emergency care.
 States would be able to set up high risk pools for the most costly people to insure with the goal of bringing down the cost of insurance for healthier individuals.

-But the plan doesn't address other conservatives' concerns, including the requirement that insurance companies can only charge older people five times more than younger, healthier people, Alain known as the community health rating.
+But the plan doesn't address other conservatives' concerns, including the mandate on pre-existing conditions and other insurance regulations.
+It does, however, allow for states to apply for a waiver on the community rating, a mandate that limits the amount health insurance can charge certain people more.
+But increased charges can't be because age, health and gender, essentially keeping in tact the component known as the community health rating.

 The plan also doesn't address the concerns of moderates who are worried about cuts to Medicaid and tax benefits that are too small to help people purchase individual coverage.